Oklahoma Tree Disease And Pests

 In general, there are many things causing tree diseases and grasses to die besides just disease or pests.
 Lack of water through drought, and excessive heat both play a factor in the health of vegetation in Oklahoma.
 These common stress systems make trees more susceptible to disease and infestation.

-6 Mistakes in Tree Care That Cause Tree Diseases
+6 Mistakes in Tree Care That Cause Tree Disease

-Third, too much mulch at the base of a tree can trap in excessive moisture causing root rot.
+Too much mulch at the base of a tree can trap excessive moisture causing root rot.
 The extra moisture also increases the likelihood of disease and fungal infection.
 Root rot if left untreated will eventually lead to the tree dying.

 The Deodar Weevil